nyutie/SS-stage-autosplitter/README.md

 Prettymuch any single workshop level.
 Works with single bonus levels as well.

+## How to use:

+You only need to create splits per stage.
+The autosplitter will split when the stage goes up by one.

+To create splits for a level, create many empty splits, beat the level and delete the leftover splits.
+You can then name the splits whatever you want.

 ## Works with:

 Currently only works only with steam patch 5.1.
 Works with any dx version.